-The Group is dependent on the proper functioning of its information technology systems and processes.
-The Group's systems and the services of external system providers on which it relies are vulnerable to damage or interruption from various factors, including but not limited to, power loss, telecommunication failures, data corruption, network failure, computer viruses, security breaches, natural disasters, theft, vandalism or other acts or events.
-Increased frequency and sophistication of cyber threats, could lead to installation of malicious software, unauthorised access to data and other electronic security breaches that could lead to disruptions in systems, unauthorised disclosure of confidential or otherwise protected information and the corruption of data.
+The Group is exposed to disruption and other damages to its information technology infrastructure and operations and breaches in data security corruption, network failure, computer viruses, security breaches, natural disasters, theft, vandalism or other acts or events.
+Increased frequency and sophistication of cyber threats, could lead to installation of malicious software, unauthorized access to data and other electronic security breaches that could lead to disruptions in systems, unauthorized disclosure of confidential or otherwise protected information and the corruption of data.
 A disruption in the infrastructure that supports the Group's businesses could have a material adverse effect on its ability to continue to operate the Group's business which in turn could lead to loss of business and the incurrence of significant costs related to information retrieval and verification and the restoration of normal service.